ksokol/spring-data-hybris/readme.md

-# Spring Data JPA #
+# Spring Data Hybris #

 The primary goal of the [Spring Data](http://projects.spring.io/spring-data) project is to make it easier to build Spring-powered applications that use data access technologies.
-This module deals with enhanced support for JPA based data access layers.
+This module deals with enhanced support for Hybris Platform based data access layers.

 ## Features ##

-* Implementation of CRUD methods for JPA Entities
+* Implementation of CRUD methods for Hybris Servicelayer Models
-* Dynamic query generation from query method names
+<del>* Dynamic query generation from query method names</del>
-* Transparent triggering of JPA NamedQueries by query methods
-* Implementation domain base classes providing basic properties
+* Implementation servicelayer model classes providing basic properties
-* Support for transparent auditing (created, last changed)
-* Possibility to integrate custom repository code
+<del>* Possibility to integrate custom repository code</del>
 * Easy Spring integration with custom namespace

 ## Getting Help ##